June 18, 2026

 Mental availability is essential for driving brand recognition and purchase behavior.
 So how do you measure—and maximize—it?

-Brands that burrow just beneath the surface of consumers' minds are more likely to be short-listed when shoppers are hurriedly scanning store shelves for the products they'll purchase.
+Brands that find their way into consumers' minds are more likely to be short-listed when shoppers are hurriedly scanning store shelves for the products they'll purchase.
 This concept of "mental availability," which refers to the propensity for a particular brand to be noticed or thought about in buying situations, achieved mainstream popularity in 2010 with the publication of Byron Sharp's bestseller, How Brands Grow.

 Historically, no formal measurement system existed to gauge the mental availability of a brand.
 As a result, some brands today aren't even aware that they have low mental availability—or, if they are, they may not feel like they have the depth of information required to address the problem.